A study shows that Ireland's population was in decline for three centuries until the Vikings arrived.

 Until now, it was assumed that the population of Ireland gradually increased from prehistoric times through to the Irish Famine of 1845-49, after which it went into decline from which it has never fully recovered.

-Prior to the Famine, the Irish population reached a high of 8.5 million.
+Before the Famine, the Irish population reached a high of 8.5 million.
 During the famine years, an estimated 1 million people died and an additional 1 million emigrated.
 Further decades of immigration would see the population decrease to 4.4 million in 1902.

 However, a study from Queens University Belfast shows that the Irish population previously declined during the 8th, 9th, and 10th centuries, a trend that only reversed after the Vikings came to Ireland.

-Using radiocarbon dating and a database of archaeological sites discovered during Ireland's ‘Celtic Tiger’ years, when there was a boom in motorway building and other development, the team was able to model population trends dating back to prehistoric Ireland.
+Using radiocarbon dating and a database of archaeological sites discovered during Ireland's ‘Celtic Tiger’ years, when there was a boom in motorway building and other developments, the team was able to model population trends dating back to prehistoric Ireland.
 The results were published in the June 2019 issue of The Journal of Archaeological Science.

 “Millions of people lived in Ireland during prehistory and the earliest Christian times," Dr. Rowan McLaughlin, Research Fellow from the School of Natural and Built Environment, explained in a press release.